Asset Extension

 As i said early (section 2) when Force creates a .ext file for an asset, it writes the asset’s UID inside the .ext file and stores the .ext file in the same location as the asset file.

-The .ext files contain the unique UID assigned to the asset, and values for all the import options you see in the Inspector window when you select an asset in your Assets Browser.
+The .ext files contain the unique AssetHandle assigned to the asset, and values for all the import options you see in the Inspector window when you select an asset in your Assets Browser.
 For example, for a Texture, this includes the Texture Type, Wrap Mode, Filter Mode and import options.

 Extension files and Physical asset files